RossPaterson/advent-of-code/2023/README.md

 ## [Day 13: Point of Incidence](https://adventofcode.com/2023/day/13)

-As often, I started by trying an overengineered solution, but this turns out be a neat problem of list manipulation.
+As often, I started by trying an overengineered solution, this time using arithmetic on indices (and it would have been correct if I hadn't messed up the summary function).
+However, the problem turned out be a neat exercise in list manipulation.
+The second part used a variant of the first inside an exhaustive search, but linear in the size of the input, and thus quite quick.